rpip/dba/HACKING.md

 ```

 DBA parses the config above into an internal config format.
+Using a simple and declarative config format makes changes more explicit and maintainable as opposed to infering the table column types.

-Below is dump of the Go data structure.
+Below is a dump of the config data structure in Go.

 ```go
 dba.Config{